 About this course

-- Earn whilst you learn on this school-centric initial teacher training programme
+- Earn whilst you learn on this employment-based initial teacher training programme

 - Follow a curriculum developed and delivered in partnership with outstanding local schools